sbt/website/src/sphinx/Howto/defaultpaths.md

 > By default, sbt includes .scala and .java sources, excluding hidden
 > files.

-When sbt traverses unmanagedResourceDirectories for resources, it only includes directories and files that match includeFilter and do not match excludeFilter. includeFilter and excludeFilter have type java.io.FileFilter and sbt provides some useful combinators \<file-filter\> for constructing a FileFilter.
-For example, in addition to the default hidden files exclusion, the following also ignores files containing impl in their name, :
+When sbt traverses `unmanagedResourceDirectories` for resources, it only includes directories and files that match `includeFilter` and do not match `excludeFilter`. `includeFilter` and `excludeFilter` have type `java.io.FileFilter` and sbt
+`provides some useful combinators <file-filter>` for constructing a `FileFilter`.
+For example, in addition to the default hidden files exclusion, the following also ignores files containing `impl` in their name, :

     excludeFilter in unmanagedSources := HiddenFileFilter || "*impl*"

-To have different filters for main and test libraries, configure Compile and Test separately: :
+To have different filters for main and test libraries, configure `Compile` and `Test` separately: :

     includeFilter in (Compile, unmanagedSources) := "*.txt"